Allan5829/entertainment-reviews/README.md

 Todo list:
--lets anyone view PUBLIC reviews, research activerecord -make the users home page where they see all of their reviews -EXTRA make options to organize all public reviews by certain values -EXTRA make a secure sessions_secret
+-EXTRA make options to organize all public reviews by certain values -EXTRA make a secure sessions_secret
 -EXTRA use slug methods to make urls unique